auth0/Xamarin.Auth0Client/GettingStarted.md

 var auth0 = new Auth0Client(
 	"Login",
-	"{tenant}",
+	"{Your Auth0 Subdomain}",
 	"{Your ClientId in Auth0}");

-// attach to Completed event
+// Attach to Completed event
 auth.Completed += (sender, eventArgs) => {
 	// We presented the UI, so it's up to us to dimiss it on iOS (ignore this line on Android) DismissViewController (true, null);